-This estimate is for patients that both decide to participate in the Sliding Scale program and qualifies for the program.
-Payment Groups are based on the number of people in the household and total income, using the chart below.
+Our Good Faith Estimate is based on Payment Groups for patients that decide to participate in the Sliding Scale program AND qualify for it.
+Payment Groups are based on the number of people in the household and total income, which you can view in the Sliding Scale Prices document below.

-SCCDC is pleased to offer a sliding fee discount program to qualifying individuals.
-If an individual qualifies for the program, charges may be adjusted down to a nominal fee.
-This nominal fee is due at the time of service.
-Sliding scale status is only good for one year from the date of application and must be recertified annually on the anniversary date.
+We offer this program to qualifying individuals and may adjust charges to a small fee due at the time of service, based on proven socioeconomic need.
+Sliding Scale status is valid for one year from the date of application and must be recertified annually on the anniversary date.

-Sliding fee discount program status can also be adjusted for change in income or household size.
-To apply, an individual must provide two pieces of information.
+To apply, an individual must provide two pieces of information:

-Sliding Fee Application – Available at each front desk
+1. Sliding Fee Application – Available upon request from our front desk

-Proof of Monthly household income – Patient provides
+2. Proof of Monthly Household Income* – Provided by the Patient

-These two pieces of information must be provided to the office before an individual may be considered to be on the sliding fee program.
-All paperwork must be turned in at the same time, not piece by piece.
-The individual is responsible to pay in full on the date of services for all charges incurred until qualified on the sliding fee program.
+This information must be provided to the office before an individual may be considered for Sliding Scale program.
+All paperwork must be turned in at once, and patients are responsible to pay in full on the date of services for all charges incurred until qualified on the Sliding Fee program.

 This Good Faith Estimate shows the cost of items and services that are reasonably expected for your health care needs.
 The estimate is based on information known at the time the estimate was created.